Goliath's Curse

-Goliath's Curse: The History and Future of Societal Collapse is a 2025 non-fiction book by Cambridge University scholar Luke Kemp.
-A historical study of the collapse of human societies from the Bronze Age to the Modern era, the book draws upon 324 case studies of powerful regimes and empires that fell apart.
+Goliath's Curse: The History and Future of Societal Collapse is a 2025 non-fiction book by scholar Luke Kemp.
+A historical study of the collapse of human societies from the Bronze Age to the Modern era, the book analyses 324 case studies of regimes and empires that fell apart.

+Overview

-In his book, Kemp argues that these collapsed states were captured by corrupt elites, who used coercion and stealth to secure their dominance and seize control of community and private resources, leading to extreme social, political and economic inequality, and that this oligarchy eventually led to collapse.
+In the book, Kemp argues that these collapsed states were captured by corrupt elites, who used coercion and stealth to secure their dominance and seize control of community and private resources, leading to extreme social, political and economic inequality, and that this oligarchy eventually led to collapse.
 "Fiscal fragility, ecological overshoot, legitimacy crises, and polarization typically appear before failure—but are filtered through partisan incentives and short time horizons."
 Kemp argues these regimes were fragile due to status-seeking elites, especially those with dark triad personality traits.

 Kemp argues that more democratic societies are more resilient and long-lasting.
 He also finds that people were generally healthier before these large states appeared when they lived in more democratic hunter-gatherer societies.
 Some recommendations for the future include running societies through citizens assemblies and taxing wealth.

+Publication history

+Luke Kemp is a scholar of economics, international relations, and human ecology, with a focus on predicting and preventing global risks.
+He holds a PhD in international relations from the Australian National University, and previously served as an advisor for the United Nations Convention on Biological Diversity.
+As of the book's publication, he worked as a research associate at the University of Cambridge's Centre for the Study of Existential Risk in the United Kingdom.